mbenzekri/formulizer/docs/examples/general/bootstrap.md

 )
 ```

-This reuses the already-loaded `CSSStyleSheet` objects and injects them into all FzForm fields.
+This reuses the already-loaded `CSSStyleSheet` objects and injects them into all fz-form fields.

----

 ### ✅ 3.
 Load Bootstrap from CDN (fallback)

-If no styles are registered, you can let FzForm load Bootstrap automatically:
+If no styles are registered, you can let fz-form load Bootstrap automatically:

 ```ts
 await FzForm.registerBootstrapCDN()